mckjoe/Bustle-Clone-Angular/README.md

 7. Please view the component-layout file to see the components I plan on using in this website.
 That list may change as the project progresses, but I see those as the main pieces of functionality that I need to start with.

+# Finished/Not Finished
+### Finished
+I was able to get most of my original specs done today.
+I was able to get the webpage to display a series of hard coded article examples, and when you click on the article it will display the full article for the user and it will let you click a button to return to the main page of articles.
+Users who want to are able to add new articles to the page, they are just asked to include a title, a quick blerb to display on the main page, the authors name, and a url for an image to show up in the display.
+Users can also choose to remove articles from the page that they don't want to see anymore.
+The page will keep track of how many times a particular article has been clicked on, and that number will turn green if the article has been viewed more than 5 times.
+### Not Finished
+I still have a lot of styling to do.
+I feel like the basic functionality is there as far as mimicking what people do on Bustle.com, but the site doesn't look too much like the original site.
+Once of the first things I want to work on going forward is the display of the article that has been clicked to be viewed.
+Currently it ends up being pushed to the side of all of the display boxes because the display boxes are just floated for placement.
+I need to go back and do a lot of styling to at least make things readable.
+I also want to change the input box for people creating a new article so that they have a bigger box for writing their article.
 ## Known Bugs

 There are no known bugs at this time.